nicmart/Benchmark/README.md

 ## Install

-The best way to install Benchmark is [through composer](http://getcomposer.org).
+The best way to install FixedSizeEngine is [through composer](http://getcomposer.org).

 Just create a composer.json file for your project: